Motel Ontario: A Friendly Wine Bar in Hochelaga

 The evolving wine list at Motel Ontario is curated by Steve Beauséjour and Cat Fabi from Vins Fluides.
 It primarily features private import wines, organic and natural wines, as well as more classic selections to please every palate.
 A rotating selection of 10 to 15 wines by the glass is available at all times, and the prices are more than reasonable—indeed, this was a key principle of the initial project.

-On the cocktail side, the task has been entrusted to Choyce Kotori, under the mentorship of bar manager Atci Niquay (formerly of Isle de Garde), promising a creative and fun selection.
+For cocktails, the menu was entrusted to Choyce Kotori, promising a creative and playful selection.
 The team’s favorites include the Chemise Hawaïenne, an exotic rum cocktail featuring coconut, mango, pineapple, and ginger, and the Bella Rosa, made with tequila, St-Germain, and grapefruit, which are already becoming hits among patrons.

 A Bright, Elegant, and Timeless Space